01 of 03

 Ready to start stitching?Continue to 2 of 3 below.

 To use this pattern, download the JPG file.
 Setting the image to print on a standard piece of paper in "landscape mode" is a good size, though you can adjust it.
 Bear in mind that this pattern has some small details that may get lost if you shrink it too much.

 Print out the pattern on standard paper and then use your favorite marking method to transfer the design onto your fabric.
-If you're working on dark fabric, water-soluble stabilizer is an excellent material for easily marking a pattern.
+If you're working on dark fabric, a water-soluble stabilizer is an excellent material for easily marking a pattern.

 Note: This pattern is copyrighted by Mollie Johanson.
 You may use it for both personal and cottage-industry projects, but the pattern may not be resold.Continue to 3 of 3 below.

 03 of 03

 Winter Embroidery Pattern Stitching Guide

 Any wintery colors will work for this design, though the color of the fabric you use will help determine some thread color choices.
 For example, if you use white fabric and want the snowflakes to show up well, they should be stitched with light gray, light blue, or silver.